Watt and El Camino Avenues

 In June 2014, a buyer was finally found for the struggling COUNTRY CLUB PLAZA.
 San Francisco's EDM Realty bought the complex and began to retenant its vacant store space.
 A deal was also finalized with Winco Foods in September 2014.
 They would be remodeling -and retenanting- the vacant Gottschalks.
 Work got underway in June 2015.

 A new year brought bad tidings.
 Cincinnati-based Macy's Inc. announced that its COUNTRY CLUB PLAZA store would be closing for good.
 The store went dark on March 20, 2016.
-On a lighter note, the new Winco Foods was dedicated on September 1, 2016.
-The debut of the Country Club Luxury Cinemas 13-plex was held on April 25, 2019.
+The new Winco Foods was dedicated on September 1, 2016.
+The 13-screen Country Club Luxury Cinemas showed first features on April 25, 2019.

 Sources: